 All active degree-granting programs are expected to assess at least one component of their programs’ learning outcomes annually.
 These assessments feed into the academic program reviews, typically completed every seven years or, if relevant, are included in the systematic evaluations of the curriculum that is a part of the program’s professional accreditation self-study.
 Completed annual program assessments should be sent to [email protected].

-Five Components of Assessment
+Six Components of Assessment

 The assessment should include the following information: